xlr8-git/Earthquake-Alert-Prediction/README.md

 # Earthquake Alert Prediction

 A Machine Learning-based system to predict earthquake alerts using Random Forest.
-Includes preprocessing, trained models, a Flask API, and a Streamlit frontend.
+Includes preprocessing, trained models,Flask API, and a Streamlit frontend.

 ## Files